wfailla/un-orchestrator/orchestrator/README_RESTAPI.md

 This example is more complex, and it includes a network function called "bridge".
-Packets coming from the interface ge0 are sent to the first port of the network function (bridge:1), while packes coming from the second port of the network function (bridge:2) are sent on the network interface ge1
+Packets coming from the interface ge0 are sent to the first port of the network function (bridge:1), while packets coming from the second port of the network function (bridge:2) are sent on the network interface ge1

 PUT /graph/myGraph HTTP/1.1